 SET: Sex Essentialist Theory.
 An umbrella term that can be inclusive of all types of (oftentimes intersecting forms of) sex essentialist ideologies.

 Sex: A social identifier assigned to babies at birth.
-In a narrow scientific connotation, “sex” is taken to connote the genotypical aspects/attributes of human development as it relates to the ability to produce size-differentiated gametes; however, on a colloquial, day-to-day level, “sex” isn’t form, it’s the cultural function of founding a social persona based upon phenotypical aspects of sexed bodies such as primary and secondary sex characteristics.
+In a narrow scientific connotation, “sex” is taken to connote the spectrum of genotypical aspects/attributes of human development as it relates to the ability to produce size-differentiated gametes; however, on a colloquial, day-to-day level, “sex” isn’t form, it’s the cultural function of founding a social persona based upon phenotypical aspects of bodies, not fecundity.

 Sexism: In simple terms, sexism refers to social systems in which Gender Stereotypes + Gender Roles = Gender Hierarchies.

 Sex Binary: The view of patriarchy that there are only two sexes, male and female, and that these sexes are a natural and immutable natural reality.
 The sex binary erases or marginalizes both intersex people (whose physical sex at birth is not seen as fitting into either binary category) and transsexual or transgender people who transition to a different sex (binary or nonbinary) than their assigned sex at birth.

 Sex Essentialist Feminism: A set of beliefs, views, morals, and ethics, asserted to be “feminist” in nature, built upon sex essentialist theories.